xylix/tiralabra-syksy-2021/dokumentit/maarittely.md

 ## The problem to solve

 Program and compare implementations of LZ78 and Huffman coding.
 They are both popular algorithms for lossless compression.
+If comparing is too simple, make use of the algorithms to implement a variant of Deflate.

 ##  Program inputs